History

 UC Berkeley celebrates its sesquicentennial on March 23, 2018.
 Guided by the motto, Fiat Lux, the university continues to light the way for generations of brilliant students.

-The Magnes Collection of Jewish Art and Life receives the full works of legendary Russian-born American photographer Roman Vishniac (1897–1990).
-Gifted by his daughter, Mara Vishniac Kohn, the collection includes over 6,500 photographic prints, 10,000 negatives and 40 albums of slides.
+The Magnes Collection of Jewish Art and Life receives the full works of legendary Russian-born American photographer Roman Vishniac (1897–1990) (pictured).
+Gifted by his daughter, Mara Vishniac Kohn, the collection includes over 6,500 photographic prints, 10,000 negatives, and 40 albums of slides.

 2019

-The Weill Neurohub is launched with a $106 million gift from the Weill Family Foundation.
+The Weill Neurohub launches with a $106 million gift from the Weill Family Foundation.
 A collaboration between UC Berkeley, UC San Francisco, and the University of Washington, the center will focus on finding new treatments for brain disease.

 2020